openrport/openrport/README.md

 See `./rportd --help` and `./rport --help` for more options, like:
 - Specifying certificate fingerprint to validate server authority
-- Client session authentication using user:password pair
+- Client authentication using user:password pair
 - Restricting, which users can connect
 - Specifying additional intermediate HTTP proxy
 - Using POSIX signals to control running apps